zelea2/delogo/README.md

 # delogo
-Video Delogo: Finding the Logo Position and Size in a Video Stream
+Video Delogo: Find the Logo Position and Size in a Video Stream